Citroën DS: Convertible

+After two years of hard work, the first cabriolet DS 19 “De Série”/ "Décapotable", ordered and commercialized by Citroën, was built, Fall of 1960, at the Henri Chapron factory, 114-116, rue Aristide Briand, Levallois-Perret -92300-.

+The launching of the cabriolet décapotable took place at the “Pré-Catelan”, route de la Grande Cascade, in the Bois de Boulogne”, in Paris.

+For approximately ten years, Citroën and Chapron had an agreement: Citroën would order the “cabriolets de série” (4-seated) to Henri Chapron who had them built in his annex, 107-109, rue Aristide Briand, Levallois-Perret -92300-.

+From then on, the Cabriolet 4 places Chapron on Citroën DS or ID, still ordered and commercialized by Henri Chapron will see its name changed to be called “La Croisette”.

+Henri Chapron continued to create variants starting from the ID / DS 19 and DS 21 sedan: cabriolets called “Le Caddy” (2-seated) and “Le Palm Beach” (4-seated), coupés called “Le Paris”, “Le Concorde”, “Le Dandy” and “Le Léman”, and sedans called “La Majesty” and “La Lorraine”.

+After official production of the décapotable version ended at Citroën at the end of the year-model 1971, end of June 1961, Chapron kept building the "décapotable" version, his "cabriolet de série" on DS 21 and DS 23 platforms and sold it directly to his own customers until 1974.

 Chapron variations

-In addition, Chapron also produced a few coupés, non-works convertibles and special sedans (including the "Prestige", same wheelbase but with a central divider, and the "Lorraine" notchback).
+In addition, Chapron also produced and sold his own line on Citroën chassis ID / DS 19, DS 21 and DS 23: a few coupés, called “Le Paris”, “Le Concorde”, “Le Dandy” and “Le Léman”, a few convertibles called “La Croisette”,“Le Caddy” (2-seated) and “Le Palm Beach” (4-seated) and a few sedans called “La Majesty” and “La Lorraine”.
+He also built special sedans (including the "Prestige", same wheelbase but with a central divider, and the "Lorraine" notchback).
 Chapron also built the imposing DS Présidentielle in 1967-1968 to a design created by Citroën's design department.
 This car was 6.53 m long, specifically to be longer than the cars used by US Presidents Johnson and Nixon.
 Ordered directly by President Charles de Gaulle, he did not like the car due to its divider and continued to mainly use either DS landaulets or the two earlier special-bodied Citroën 15/6 H built by Franay and Chapron.

 Bossaert coupé

 Between 1959 and 1964, Hector Bossaert produced a coupé on a DS chassis shortened by 18+1/2 in.
 While the front end remained unchanged, the rear end featured notchback styling.